nurbilu/chat_game_proj/General_fixs_&_errors.md

 ### what to fix and errors :
 1. fix that register without profile picture will use no_profile_pic.png as a profile picture ()

+2. add a check for refresh token - if not refresh token - login regular and logout also when access token expired - if refresh token - login with refresh token ()

 3.a. fix lib = make sure data is written the right format - each time i shut my laptop - table are not displayed properly + flask framework error 500 !
 3.b. set library - is set but needed to be properly worknig - check if make any errors or working unproperly - if so fix () :
-   - remove empty columns values from library tables - ?
+   - change classes display on spells table -
    - tranform the data in tables to be more user friendly : remove ({[]}) from the data , organize data in ({[]}) for user to understand ,
    - add sorting to the tables -
    - try to fix the search result in the library - name is first , and adjust array and objects to strings .
    - try to adjust all arrays and objects to strings -

 4. implement chracter create completely + fix Gemini integration : ()
-   - implenent character create prompt -
-   - fix Gemini integration -
-   = fix that chat will work  simple and easy -
+   = fix that chat will work  simple and easy - suposedly done - check if not - (too slow for first prompt , dont hold on that though )
-   = fix that chat will work with the library - (optional)

-6. add/fix/adjust/modify when reload from browser display the current component instead to homepage()
+   - make a template for the character creation -

-7. make django framework more efficient - too many debug messages and many calls to each endpoints ()
+5. make django framework more efficient - too many debug messages and many calls to each endpoints (?)()

-7.

 ### best for last :
 1. async problem - Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received - seems to show in all components few moments after reload(only if presists in the future ( ))